rdsea/HINC/_posts/2016-06-23-installation.md

 2. Run `$ mvn clean install`
 3. Take 2 artifacts corresponding to the components: `local-management-service-1.0.jar` and `global-management-service-1.0.jar`.

-### Built artifact
+### Use ready-to-run artifacts

-The artifacts can be download from the [artifact branch on Github](https://github.com/SINCConcept/HINC/tree/artifacts).
+The artifacts can be downloaded from the [artifact branch on Github](https://github.com/SINCConcept/HINC/tree/artifacts).

 We try to keep this branch up-to-date with the most stable version.